Head Coach Mike Carroll

-Carroll has directed the Gusties to 12 MIAC regular season titles (2000-01, 2001-02, 2004-05, 2005-06, 2006-07, 2007-08, 2008-09, 2009-10, 2010-11, 2011-12, 2012-13, 2013-14) and has been named the MIAC Coach-of-the-Year six times (2001-02, 2003-04, 2004-05, 2005-06, 2010-11, 2012-13).
-In addition to coaching 36 players who have earned All-Conference honors 64 times, he has coached six MIAC Players-of-the-Year in Sarah Garrison, Andrea Peterson, Stefanie Ubl, Allie Schwab, Lindsey Hjelm and Carolyn Draayer.
+Carroll has directed the Gusties to 13 MIAC regular season titles (2000-01, 2001-02, 2004-05, 2005-06, 2006-07, 2007-08, 2008-09, 2009-10, 2010-11, 2011-12, 2012-13, 2013-14, 2016-17) and has been named the MIAC Coach-of-the-Year seven times (2001-02, 2003-04, 2004-05, 2005-06, 2010-11, 2012-13, 2016-17).
+In addition to coaching 38 players who have earned All-Conference honors 67 times, he has coached six MIAC Players-of-the-Year in Sarah Garrison Moe, Andrea Peterson, Stefanie Ubl, Allie Schwab, Lindsey Hjelm, and Carolyn Draayer.
 Carroll has also worked with 14 players who have earned All-America distinction 22 times and two American Hockey Coaches Association Players-of-the-Year, including four-time MIAC Player-of-the-Year and four-time All-American Andrea Peterson.

 Prior to coming to Gustavus, Carroll served as the head boys' hockey coach at Mankato West High School from 1991 to 1999.
 Carroll's college coaching resume included a stint as head men's hockey coach at Fergus Falls Community College from 1986 to 1987 as well as a season as the assistant men's coach at the University of St. Thomas in 1983.
-Carroll also ended a 19-year career as the head coach of the Gustavus baseball team in the spring of 2015.

 Mike and his wife, Terri, live in Mankato and have two sons, Matt and Mike.